jlinville01/batman-app/README.md

 # Batman App

-The objective of this application was to create a rails application to showcase various forms of testing including Front-End web automation, Back-End API automation, Unit/Fixture tests.
+The objective of this application was to create a rails application to showcase various forms of testing including Front-End web automation, Back-End API automation and Unit/Fixture tests.

 # Setup